 The work of avarice can be seen in India's recent "dowry inflation" and "dowry murders."
 To make the most of a rare opportunity to acquire costly imported items quickly, the families of young Indian men are now demanding exuberant dowries and bride murders (freeing the groom to marry again, thus an opportunity to gain yet another bountiful dowry) are increasing at an alarming rate.

 Although these nations emulate, they need to regenerate.
 In the event of a major, worldwide technological setback, however, these nations may fare far better then nations following the third course.

 The fifth trend may be seen in an as yet ill-defined movement toward recognizing the necessity of a global society and facilitating its gradual realization.
 Members of all nations are tuning into and resonating with the creative tone and power underlying the movement, yet it is difficult to identify groups and nations truly exemplary of it.
-In the European community, perhaps Holland comes nearest, with Britain occupying the opposite pole.
+In the European community, perhaps Holland and Denmark come nearest, with Britain occupying the opposite pole.
 The fifth trend differs from the first to the degree it features a conscious drive toward a harmonious and all-inclusive global society.

 The Uranus-Neptune Conjunction of 1993

 and Its Call to Transformation